On the issue of menopause and libido, what can be done about my loss of libido?

 Do please talk to your GP.
 There are plenty of treatment options available.
 You certainly aren’t alone and sex is an important part of our lives.
 I have a blog that you may find helpful.

-Keep posting your #hot&bothered questions to us on Instagram at @mpowered_women.
+Keep posting your menopause and libido questions to us on Instagram at @mpowered_women.
 We will do our best to get all of your questions answered.
+You can find answers to other topics here.
 Please understand that our experts cannot enter into any personal consultations.